 The Mid Humber Gap is currently in Stage 3 and subject to MCEA Schedule B requirements.

-Building off the work already completed as part of a Feasibility Study undertaken in 2019, the planning and design of the Mid Humber Gap will follow the Schedule B requirements for a Municipal Engineer Class EA (MCEA) process.
+Building off the work already completed as part of a Feasibility Study, the planning and design of the Mid Humber Gap followed the Schedule B requirements for a Municipal Engineer Class EA (MCEA) process.
 The MCEA meets the intent of the EA Act by providing for the identification of problems or opportunities; giving due regard to the need to protect the environment and minimize effects; and consulting with affected stakeholders early and throughout the decision making process (Municipal Engineers Association, amended 2015).

-The study will consider the following items to determine the location and alignment for the new trail connection:
+The study considered the following items to determine the location and alignment for the new trail connection:

 Chapter 2 Environmental Assessment Process